What is Eczema?

 Warning Signs in Children vs Adults

-In babies, it often shows up on the cheeks and scalp.
-In older children and adults, it’s more common in the folds of elbows, knees, and wrists.
+In infants, it appears in the cheeks and the head.
+In adults and in older children, it occurs more in the folds of elbows, knees, and wrists.

 What Causes Eczema?